When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Sleepers who favor bounce, edge support, and airflow may be interested in an innerspring model.
 This mattress type is made almost exclusively of tempered steel coils, with little to no comfort system.
 These features make innerspring mattresses suitable for stomach sleepers but less suitable for side and back sleepers.

 The durability of an innerspring mattress can vary greatly depending on the type, the gauge, and the total number of coils.
 Thicker-gauge coils and designs such as offset coils can withstand more pressure without losing their resilience.
-By contrast, older designs such as Bonnell coils may start sinking sooner.
+By contrast, older designs such as Bonnell coils may start sagging sooner.

 It’s good practice to ensure your mattress has an appropriate coil count for the type of coils used, though several other factors influence a mattress’ performance.
 Similarly, coils may have different functions depending on their gauge and placement in the mattress.
-Many manufacturers use thicker low-gauge coils to strengthen the edges and thinner high-gauge coils for the hips and shoulders.
+Many manufacturers use thicker low-gauge coils to strengthen the edges and thinner high-gauge coils for flexibility around the hips and shoulders.

 Foam

 Couples often prefer foam mattresses because the lack of springs allow less motion to transfer to the other side of the bed when one person moves.
 Models with memory foam in the comfort layers also offer unparalleled pressure relief for side sleepers and individuals under 130 pounds.

 Sleepers over 230 pounds, however, may find that foam mattresses lack sufficient support.
 In addition to the foam density and quality of the materials used, the thickness of the comfort system can also affect a mattress’ lifespan.
 Thicker comfort systems are more likely to develop body impressions, especially if they are made with low-quality materials.

 Latex